Office of Admission & Records

 To be reclassified as regular students, special students must qualify through one of the following steps: a) submit a high school diploma or b) submit a satisfactory score on the GED test or c) complete at least 15 credit hours with a minimum overall GPA of 2.00.
 Special students must think carefully about their educational objectives before they select their first courses.
 If, for example, their intentions are simply to enrich their backgrounds or to refresh themselves in certain subject areas, then their enrollment in such courses will be determined on that basis.
 If, on the other hand, they anticipate entry into a degree program, they should seek guidance from their advisors and/or the chairpersons of the particular career programs so that the courses they select during their initial enrollment as special students will prepare them for matriculation into particular colleges and programs.
 In short, successful completion of 15 credit hours, even though qualifying special students for reclassification as regular students, does not necessarily qualify students for admission into particular colleges for pursuit of degree programs.

-Applicants are considered transfer students if they have enrolled for any college-level coursework at another U.S. regionally accredited institution, full-time or part-time, since graduating from high school.
+Applicants are considered transfer students if they have enrolled in any college-level coursework at another U.S. Department of Education-recognized accredited higher education institution or an equivalent foreign institution, full-time or part-time, since graduating from high school.
 Applicants are not considered transfer students if the only college-level classes they have taken were while enrolled in high school.

 To be considered for admission, transfer students must report all previous college work and have official transcripts forwarded to the Admissions Office directly from the issuing institution.
 Students who have successfully completed less than 15 semester hours of college credit must have high school transcripts indicating date of graduation or proof of successful completion of the General Educational Development (GED) test sent directly to the Admissions Office from the issuing institution.
 Transcripts received by the University become the property of the University and will not be given to the student or reproduced under any circumstances.